APorkolab/BibleVerse/docs/CONTRIBUTING.md

 ## 🤖 Code of Conduct

 This project adheres to a code of conduct adapted from the Contributor Covenant.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [adam@porkolab.hu](mailto:adam@porkolab.hu).
+Please report unacceptable behavior to [ap@aporkolab.com](mailto:ap@aporkolab.com).

 ### Our Standards